Should College Be Free? Pros, Cons, and Alternatives

 The answer appears to be yes.
 But that might depend on whom you ask.
 So where is college free in other parts of the world?

-As of the 2013-2014 school year, the countries with tuition-free public higher education (at the bachelor's and master's degree levels) included Denmark, Estonia, Finland, Norway, the Slovak Republic, Slovenia, Sweden, Turkey, and Germany.5 Free college, in Europe especially, has proven to be a popular idea.
+As of the 2017-2018 school year, at least seven countries offer tuition-free public higher education (at the bachelor's and master's degree levels).
+For example, Denmark, Finland, Greece, Norway, the Slovak Republic, Slovenia, and Sweden have free college education.8 So free college, in Europe especially, has proven to be a popular idea.

 Plus, another compelling fact about free colleges in Europe is that those nations don't generally spend that much more on higher education than the U.S. does.
 For instance, as a share of national GDP, the U.S. spends about 1.36 percent on post-secondary education.
-But Finland, Norway, and Germany only spend 2.08 percent, 1.96 percent, and 1.35 percent of their nations' GDP, respectively.6
+But Finland and Norway only spend 2.08 percent and 1.96 percent of their nations' GDP, respectively.9

 Could Free Public College Work Well in America?

 That's obviously up for debate.
 But many of the nation's leaders believe that it could.
-And you don't have to look any further than President Obama.
-Free college—more specifically, free community college—is something that he has proposed.
+Free college—more specifically, free community college—is something that many progressive politicians have proposed.
 Yet, so far at least, the idea has not gained enough traction at the federal level.
+However, several states have already implemented free community college programs or similar ideas.

 Plus, other programs around the country are demonstrating that providing people with free college can be very beneficial.
 For example, consider the Kalamazoo Promise in Michigan, which has been in effect since 2006.
 Essentially, all students who have been continuously enrolled in the Kalamazoo Public Schools (KPS) district since kindergarten—and successfully graduate from high school—are eligible to have 100 percent of their tuition and fees covered (at the undergraduate level) at any public college or university in Michigan that accepts them.